-OPERS manages investments in four investment portfolios: the defined benefit portfolio, the healthcare portfolio, the II5 healthcare trust portfolios, and the defined contribution portfolio.
+OPERS manages investments in four investment portfolios: the defined benefit portfolio, the healthcare portfolio, the 115 healthcare trust portfolios, and the defined contribution portfolio.
 The defined benefit portfolio includes the investment assets of the Traditional Pension Plan, the defined benefit component of the Combined Plan, the annuitized accounts of the Member-Directed Plan, and the VEBA Plan.
 Within the defined benefit portfolio, contributions into the plans are all recorded at the same time, and benefit payments all occur on the first of the month.
-Accordingly, the money-weighted rate of return is considered to be the same for all plans within the portfolio.
-The money-weighted rate of return, net of investment expense, for the defined benefit portfolio is 0.4 and 7.0 percent for 2015 and 2014, respectively.
+Accordingly, the money-weighted rate of return, net of investment expense, for the defined benefit portfolio is 0.4 and 7.0 percent for 2015 and 2014, respectively.